RosalindHook/assignment3_SQL/README.md

   2. Determining which wizard/s has borrowed the fewest books, in order to target this campaign at them.
   3. Determining the most popular book/s based on total number of borrows, to use this in your planned publicity materials.

-* **Scenario 11:** Tackle overdue books.
+* **Scenario 11:** Tackle issue of overdue books.
 Key aspects of this project include:
   1. Analysing borrowing duration: calculate the average borrowing duration for all books (whether returned or still on loan).
 This analysis is intended to support determining a reasonable timeframe for chasing overdue books;
-  2. Overdue Notifications: The system will trigger automatic notifications to librarians when a book becomes overdue.
-This notification will serve as an alert to take action;
+  2. Overdue Notifications: using a stored procedure, check for any books becoming overdue each day.
+Trigger automatic notifications to libraries when a book becomes overdue, and update the overdue_books table;
   3. Calculating fines: This is based on a rate of 10 pence per day, but if the amount of time taken to return the book is greater than 26 weeks (6 months) then it will be assumed missing.
-In this scenario the fine to the borrower will be capped at 10 pence * 182 days (26 weeks) PLUS the cost of the missing book;
+In this scenario the fine to the borrower will be capped at 10 pence * 182 days (26 weeks) PLUS the cost of the missing book.
+Use a stored procedure to update the fine amount each day;
   4. Adding a BOOLEAN column to overdue_books to show whether fine is paid or not; and
   5. If the fine has been paid, DELETING the data from that row.